wlwhite-tufts/code-for-SMART-MHC-manuscript/01_select_hits/00_ngs_processing/README.txt

 	Note: the python script is located in ./fastq_gz_assembly.py, and required a file containing the sequences of the sequencing primers (./pETCON_adapters.fasta)

 2. Merge data across all sequencing samples
 	Use the ./combine_counts.ipynb notebook to read in the csvs created above and create a data table where each row represents an observed sequence, and each column represents a sample, with entries representing the number of times a sequence was observed in a sample.
-The result of this tabulation for our experiments is ./all_counts.csv
+The result of this tabulation for our experiments can be downloaded at https://files.ipd.uw.edu/pub/SMART_MHC_2025/01_select_hits-00_ngs_processing-all_counts.csv
 	Note: this notebook also creates a fasta file with all observed sequences that is used in the next step.

 3. Create a BLAST database from the sequences of the design library (to query assembled sequences against)